Best Practices for Creating SEO-friendly URLs

 a.
 Keywords: The words in a URL can provide search engines with information about the page’s topic.
 Incorporating relevant keywords into the URL can help the website rank higher in search results for those keywords.

 b.
 User Experience: When it comes to SEO, the most critical component is a great user experience.
-Use a sensible URL structure with page hierarchies to improve your user experience.
+Utilize a logical URL structure with clear page hierarchies to enhance your user experience.
 Humans will find it easier to traverse your website if the material is intuitively organized.

 c.
 Navigation: URL structure may also aid people in navigating a website.
 A logical arrangement of folders and subdirectories in the URL can help people discover similar sites and information more easily.

 d.
 Linking: The use of URLs as anchor text in links is common, and a well-structured URL can give context to the link’s destination.
-This can assist search engines recognize the link’s relevancy and increase the page’s ranking.
+This can help search engines recognize the link’s relevance and improve the page’s ranking.

 Conclusion